 While sleeping in a comfortable bed and visiting the most important landmarks are important aspects of your trip, what you eat is crucial to an enjoyable vacation.
 You can’t do too much on an empty stomach, can you?

 Many locals go to this restaurant to indulge in the herring buffet they often have for lunch.
 However, if this is not your cup of tea, don’t worry, because there are other amazing dishes on the menu.

 On a sunny day, Kafé Skuret is the best place for a tasty seafood dish.
 Located on the seafront, the pub has a great atmosphere, serves mouth-watering food, and offers a flawless service.

 There is no better place to intensify your encounter with the Norwegian culture than at this local restaurant, indulging in the mouth-watering traditional food.

-How to Get To Trondheim
+How to Get To Trondheim, Norway

 Officially a University city, the city is lively with a lot to offer.
-It is accessible in many ways including plane from the major cities of Oslo or Bergen, by car, by train, by ferry and by cruise ship.
+It is accessible in many ways including planes from the major cities of Oslo or Bergen, by car, by train, by ferry, and by cruise ship.

-How we did it – We explored Norway’s coastline on an expedition cruise, this allowed us to explore sleepy fishing villages that still had fish drying on the racks next to the seaside, small off the beaten path islands that don’t see other cruise ships and many more of Norway’s natural wonders.
+We explored Norway’s coastline on an expedition cruise, this allowed us to explore sleepy fishing villages that still had fish drying on the racks next to the seaside, small off the beaten path islands that don’t see other cruise ships and many more of Norway’s natural wonders.

-This kind of itinerary was made possible by choosing to cruise on a small ship versus a mega ship.
+This kind of itinerary was made possible by choosing to cruise on a small ship versus a mega-ship.
 We were able to get into places where few other travelers visit, let alone other cruise ships.
 Many of the places we visited are not possible to visit unless you are on a small ship.

 Our cruise started above the Arctic Circle in Tromsø, sailed up to Nordkapp and then headed all the way down the coast to end in Bergen.

 Ready to plan your own adventure in Norway?
-Have a look at the exact itinerary we did on our 11 day Cruising the Norwegian Fjords in Depth tour with G Adventures.
+Have a look at the exact itinerary we did on our 11 days Cruising the Norwegian Fjords in Depth tour with G Adventures.
 Note, we spent several extra days in Bergen after the cruise and also planned our hike to Trolltunga separate from the cruise.

 |Cruise the Norwegian Fjords in Depth|